 The triceps bench dip is one of the most effective exercises for triceps you can do.
 The beauty of this exercise is that it can be done virtually everywhere where you can find a bench, a chair or a desk.

-The primary muscles that the bench dips work are the three heads of the triceps.
-Secondary muscles worked are the front delts, chest muscles as well as the lats.
+The primary muscles that the bench dips work are: all three heads of the triceps, especially the lateral head.
+Secondary muscles worked are the front deltoids and chest muscles.

 How to execute the triceps bench dip ?